Supplementary Academic Support

 SAS is for scholars who need extra support to successfully complete a subject.
 It is intended to complement, not replace, support provided by tutors, lecturers, Academic Skills, and other services offered by your Department/Faculty.

 Students and tutors should familiarise themselves with the University's policies on plagiarism and collusion.
 See Academic Honesty and Plagiarism.
 Students and tutors should also note that tutorial assistance is not for editing or proofreading.

 How to apply

-- On receiving approval for the Supplementary Academic Support via return email, arrange tutorial session times with your tutor.
+- Upon receiving approval for the Supplementary Academic Support via email, arrange tutorial session times with your tutor.
 Please do not pay for tutoring sessions with the expectation that you will be reimbursed before receiving this approval.

-- Give the Supplementary Academic Support form to the tutor, recording the date and hours of each session.
+- Record the date and hours of each session.

 Please allow three days for your SAS form to be processed if you have already found a tutor, and longer if you have not found a tutor (depending on the subject, it can take a week or more to find an appropriate tutor).
 You should apply for SAS as soon as you find you are struggling with a subject — well before the exam period — rather than wait until there is an urgent problem.